 A mezzanine loan is a form of financing that blends debt and equity.
 Lenders provide subordinated loans (less senior than traditional loans), and they potentially receive equity interests as well.
 Mezzanine loans typically have relatively high interest rates and flexible repayment terms.

 When a business needs funds for a significant project or acquisition, traditional lenders may be unwilling to provide all of the money required.
-But creative financing approaches like mezzanine loans might be able to fill the gap.
+Creative financing approaches like mezzanine loans might be able to fill the gap.

 How Mezzanine Loans Work

 Mezzanine loans are a hybrid of both debt and equity.
 Depending on the terms of the agreement and how events unfold, the arrangement can provide an equity interest to lenders.

 Mezzanine lenders usually work with companies that have successful track records.
 For example, you might use a mezzanine loan to acquire an existing business or expand operations for a business that’s already profitable.

 Interest and Repayment